 The Liberty Building

 Liberty is a central London department store like no other.
 Built in 1920, its trademark black and white beam-effect exterior makes it stand out as a quirky landmark for Regent Street.
-It plays host to a huge selection of different brands and is known to encourage new and upcoming entrepreneurs to pitch their products.
+It plays host to a huge selection of different brands and encourages new and upcoming entrepreneurs to pitch their products.

 This impressive building of modern art started its life as Bankside Power Station shortly after World War Two.
-Instead of the Power Station being demolished, a competition was held to find an architect to redevelop the structure, and in January 2000 it was finally completed as the Tate Modern.
+They did not demolish the power station, instead a competition was held to find an architect to redevelop the structure.
+In January 2000 it was finally complete as the Tate Modern.
 It now stands beside the River Thames with its striking central column and industrial presence.

 You can’t talk about London’s most impressive buildings without including The Shard.
 Towering above the capital since it’s completion in 2012, it’s the EU’s tallest building, and is hard to miss.
 We won’t personally be rushing to visit the observatory deck at the top anytime soon, but if you’re brave enough the view should be spectacular.